 Sarkozy's lawyer Pierre Haik declined to comment to AFP on the new leaks, the latest in a series of damaging revelations to have hit Sarkozy since he left power.

 The senior magistrate at the centre of the case, Gilbert Azibert, has been charged with illegally passing on information about the a long-running political funding scandal involving the billionaire L'Oreal heiress, Liliane Bettencourt.

 Azibert did not get the position in Monaco, a principality on the Riviera which is largely dependent on France, and has applied to retire.

 In another alleged extract, Sarkozy told his lawyer to tell the judge that he was meeting that day with Monaco's Minister of State (prime minister) Michel Roger and would keep him informed of how it went.

-But according to the newspaper, the authorities believe Sarkozy discovered that his "secret" telephone was being tapped and may not have asked for the job for the judge.
+But according to the newspaper, the authorities believe Sarkozy discovered that his "secret" telephone was being tapped and subsequently decided not to ask for the job for the judge.

 Under French law it a crime to promise a public position as a favour, whether or not the position is given to the person.

 A poll earlier this month showed that two out of three French voters are against a comeback by the charismatic right-wing leader, who is married to the singer and former supermodel Carla Bruni.